Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization

-As is well known, the interior point method seeks to optimize the current solutions from the interior area of the feasible set, making it possible to solve the CBF-based problem \cite{convex_book}. {In \cite{prediction_correction_interior_point}, a modified interior point method is proposed to track the continuous solutions of the time-varying optimization problem, the exponential convergence result is obtained by adding the Newton-based prediction term.
-The Newton method in \cite{prediction_correction_interior_point} needs to compute the Hessian matrix and its inverse.
-The Hessian-free method for computing the optimal solutions within the admissible set is to project the current unconstrained solutions into the feasible region \cite{prediction_correction_constrained_projection}.} However, this method only applies for the case that projection operation is more efficient than directly solving the CBF-CLF-QP method.
-Therefore, the idea of the interior point method is utilized in this paper to solve the CBF-based problem.
-Furthermore, the prediction-correction optimization for tracking the time-varying optimal signals is used for tracking the suboptimal solutions of the CBF-based method as well.
+As is well known, the interior point method seeks to optimize the current solutions from the interior area of the feasible set, making it possible to solve the CBF-QP \cite{convex_book}.
+In \cite{prediction_correction_interior_point}, a modified interior point method is proposed to track the continuous solutions of the time-varying optimization problem, where the exponential convergence result is obtained by additionally considering the Newton-based prediction term.
+Since the Newton method needs to compute the Hessian and its inverse, in \cite{prediction_correction_constrained_projection}, a Hessian-free method is proposed by introducing a projection operation.
+It is noted that this method only applies to cases where projection operation is more efficient than the computation of inverse.
+In this paper, the ideas of the interior point method and online convex optimization are leveraged to solve the CBF-QP problem for better efficiency, therefore potentially scalable to high-dimensional systems.